suketk/veritalabs/pmo.md

         image: '/uploads/community.png'
         alt_text: Community
       headline: Meet your Cohort
-      content: After registration, you're placed into a <em>“Moai”</em> - your intimate cohort of 4 people.
+      content: After registration, you are anonymously placed into a <em>“Moai”</em> - your intimate cohort of 4 people.
 You are each other’s source of motivation, accountability and shared learning.
 There's nothing quite like growing together!
     col_2:
       image:
         image: '/uploads/challenge.png'